allenai/allennlp-guide/chapters/part2/common-architectures.md

 Many span-based models involve some kind of enumeration of spans and need to consider all possible spans in a given sentence or document.
 The number of possible spans is quadratic (O(n^2)) to the length of the input, so in practice it is important to keep only the promising spans by *pruning* them.

 There are many possible ways to prune spans.
 One (probably the easiest) way is to filter them using heuristics in your `DatasetReader`.
 For example, for the co-reference task, mentions rarely span across sentences.
 In many tasks, it is often practically sufficient to consider spans of length up to some small number of tokens.
-The utility `enumerate_spans()` method in `allennlp.data.dataset_readers.dataset_utils.span_utils` lets you enumerate all valid spans by providing a maximum and minimum span width, as well as a boolean function to determine if any given span should be included.
+For this, you can use the `enumerate_spans()` utility method mentioned above, which lets you enumerate all valid spans by providing a maximum and minimum span width, as well as a boolean function to determine if any given span should be included.
+See the example in the code snippet for how to use this method.

 However, you cannot prune all the unnecessary spans just by using heuristics in your `DatasetReader` this way.
 A common practice is to score span candidates in your model and only use the top *k* spans for loss computation, disregarding the rest.

 You can use a learned function (usually a feedforward network) to score span candidates.
 After feeding the span embeddings to the scoring network and obtaining a score per span, you can use the [`masked_topk()`](https://github.com/allenai/allennlp/blob/master/allennlp/nn/util.py#L1705) utility method in the `allennlp.nn` module to extract only the top-k items.

-## Representing spans without using abstractions

-You can also represent spans without using the abstractions covered in this section.
-For example, if you have just one span per each instance, you can model the distribution of start and end positions directly, and use a negative log-likelihood objective to optimize the model.

 </exercise>